 You probably know that automation is an important component of DevOps.
-But how do you actually put automation into practice in order to advance the goals of DevOps?
+But how do you actually put DevOps automation into practice?

 Let's answer that question by exploring what automation means in the context of DevOps, why automation is important to DevOps and which processes to prioritize to achieve DevOps automation.